 The hForceIdAuto and hSetIdAuto constants are used to modify the default behavior of the automatic identifier.

-See Managing the automatic identifier
+For more details, see Managing the automatic identifier

 Remark: the hForceIdAuto constant is equivalent to hSetIdAuto: the automatic identifier calculated by the HFSQL engine during the next addition will be unique in the data file.

 - If no automatic identifier is generated by the database, the HFSQL engine generates the value and assigns it to the automatic identifier.

 When a record is modified, the memos are modified if necessary (if the management of memos is enabled by HSetMemo

 : to initialize a binary memo item, use HLinkMemo

 If you use HWrite with a Hyper File 5.5 database

 The TEXT items are automatically filled with space characters.